What is the number one skill needed to become college and career ready?

 Do I have to pay a subscription fee each year?

-Can I buy just one book and share the book and my Boom Card log in with other teachers?
+Can I buy just one book and share the book and my Boom Card log in with other parents?

-No, for us to offer all of this at such a reasonable price to update our site we ask you not to share.
-Each classroom is required to have its own book and Boom Card log in.
+No, for us to offer all of this at such a reasonable price we ask you not to share.
+Each FAMILY is required to have its own book.

 What does research say?